simai/docara/stubs/site/source/docs/en/deploying-your-site/deploying-your-site.md

 Finally, add both the PHP and NodeJS buildpacks in the Processes section of your Kinsta dashboard.

 ## Manually
-If you have an existing server that you’d like to use to host your Docara site, all you need to do is get the contents `build_production` into a public folder that’s pointed at by the URL you’d like to use.
+If you have an existing server that you'd like to use to host your Docara site, all you need to do is get the contents `build_production` into a public folder that's pointed at by the URL you'd like to use.

 ## Changing the Source and Destination Directories
 Docara will look for your source files in a `source` directory, and will output your files to a directory named `build_`